emqx/emqx-docs/en_US/cluster-linking/introduction.md

    - Enter the MQTT address of Cluster B.
    - Provide the necessary authentication information.
    - Specify the topics to be replicated: `t/#` and `c/1`.
-3. **Configure Peer Cluster Linking in Cluster B:**
+3. **Configure Cluster Linking in Cluster B:**
    - Enter the MQTT address of Cluster A.
    - Provide the necessary authentication information.
    - No need to specify topics (Cluster B does not require messages from Cluster A).
 4. **Establish Mutual Connections:**
-   - Ensure that both clusters are connected to each other.
+   - Ensure that clusters are connected.
 5. **Bootstrap Route Information Push (A → B):**
    - Initiate a route information push from Cluster A to Cluster B.
 6. **Subscription and Message Flow:**